TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 Create the configuration file (**servers**) for data servers in the *SnappyData_home/conf* directory.

+<TODO> provide link to all the rest of the properties that can be specified.
+<TODO> Provide configuration examples ... especially the ones that are prominently used.
+See Leads.template

 <a id="properties"></a>
 ## SnappyData Specific Properties

 The following are the few important SnappyData properties that you can configure:

+<TODO> Do we need this section anymore?
+Simply incorporate into the above sections..

 * **-peer-discovery-port**: This is a locator specific property.
 This is the port on which locator listens for member discovery.
 It defaults to 10334.